 UN-Habitat conducted a workshop for 5 MoE & DoE engineers & 3 UN HABITAT engineers during the period 25-26 July in Erbil on how to start the pilot project on the 2nd stage of School Maintenance application for the 12 newly constructed schools in the three governorates.

-UN-Habitat completed the draft manual on school maintenance and the manual is sent for the approval by the Minister of Education.
+UN-Habitat completed the draft Manual on school maintenance.
+The Manual was sent for approval by the Minister of Education in Baghdad.